azimov17/31github/README.md

 # 31github
-I will upload my codes here for thirty one days
+I will upload my codes here for thirty one days.